ovsky/RE-ATS3603/README.md

  If you don`t care about the costs and want a more complex solution, you can choose one from the leading digitizer producers like *Yunlea* or *Goodix*.

-## 🧮 Reversing the MBREC Flash Dump
+## 🧮 Reverse Engineering the MBREC Flash Dump

 <details>